Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Quang Hung, Deputy Director of the Department of Information Security (Ministry of Information and Communications).

 In just one night, tens of millions of Internet users in Vietnam felt like their accounts had been hacked and were more conscious the next day to change their passwords and use 2-step authentication.
-The incident was like a good propaganda measure," Mr. Hung explained.
+The incident was a good propaganda measure," Mr. Hung explained.

 The Deputy Director of the Department of Information Security said that about 60 - 70% of users changed their Facebook account passwords and set up 2-step security after the incident on the evening of March 5.

 " Last night, I also received questions from many acquaintances asking whether their Facebook was hacked or not.
-Most of these people had not previously taken steps to secure their accounts or use 2-step authentication, and they would certainly be the ones who easily fall into online scams when their accounts were hacked ," said Mr. Hung.
+Most of these people had not previously taken steps to secure their accounts or use 2-step authentication, and these people would certainly be the ones who easily fall into online scams when their accounts were hacked ," said Mr. Hung.

-The head of the Information Security Department said that if all Internet users have the skills to apply security measures when using any social networking platform, the risk of being scammed online will be minimized.
+The leader of the Information Security Department said that if all Internet users have the skills to apply security measures when using any social networking platform, the risk of being scammed online will be minimized.

 According to Mr. Tran Quang Hung, when Facebook has problems, a large number of users flock to well-functioning platforms like Zalo to find answers.

-" After Facebook's incident, users are reminded that a Vietnamese platform can still maintain service and be used well, " added a representative of the Ministry of Information and Communications.
+" After Facebook's incident, users are reminded that a Vietnamese platform can still maintain service and be used well ," added a representative of the Ministry of Information and Communications.

 At around 10pm on March 5, Facebook and many other Meta social networking platforms suddenly experienced problems globally, leaving millions of users unable to log into the application.